Appearance

 Less good things:

-• Geometry nodes can't match 20+ years of SOPs, but they're remarkably good for only being a couple of years old
+- Geometry nodes can't match 20+ years of SOPs, but they're pretty good for only being a couple of years old

-• Not internally consistent in the way Houdini is.
+- Not internally consistent the way Houdini is.
 More on that below.

 Houdini has a tight knit, engaged community.
 Houdini itself has strong internally consistent underpinnings, quite often tips and tricks from 5 years ago, 10, 15 years ago are still valid today.
 Both these facts mean if you ask a question in the forum or in a discord, you'll likely get an answer quickly.
 Often this answer is from a pretty experienced Houdini person, often from the sidefx developers themselves.